hiredscorelabs/cornell/docs/docs/workflows/own_module.md

 ```
 In this example, we modified the following:

-* Set a default `cassettes_dir`, so when the wrapper is executed it will be used instead of a default one
+* Set a default `cassettes_dir`.
+When the wrapper is executed, it will be used instead of the default directory
 * Added another command argument, to extend possible functionality

 Running: